rpmuller/ePubs/WP1.md

 to have children by her.
-"It was lawful also for an honest man that loved another man's wife ... to intreat her husband to suffer him to lie with her, and that he might also plough in that lusty ground, an cast abroad the seed of well-favoured children."
+"It was lawful also for an honest man that loved another man's wife ... to intreat her husband to suffer him to lie with her, and that he might also plough in that lusty ground, an cast abroad the seed of well-favored children."
 There was to be no foolish jealousy, for "Lycurgus did not like that children should be private to any men, but that they should be common to the common weal: by which reason he would also, that such as should become citizens